 I hope you enjoy it.
 It took exactly one year to make.
 I had some good days, and some bad days.
 Some of my shots were pretty boring, I was literally "phoning it in".
 Ba-dum-bump!
 Other days were amazing and sometimes you see more from those days & less of the others... alas, I'm only human... but trust me, you want a little edit... no one has has perfect shots for 365 days straight.
 It's as simple as that.
 A very OCD project made as easy as possible.
 The main thing is that I was Thinking, Seeing, and Taking photos of something every single day with the thought of you and this book in mind.
 Enjoy!

 Happy Holidays- Stew

 Stewart found his interest in photography at the young age of 15 while growing up in Little Rock, Arkansas.
 He was always seen spending his time living in the darkroom, working on the yearbook or school newspaper.
 Those formative years solidified his goals of having career in photography.
 A few years later, he loaded up and followed his dreams to New York City to study at The School of Visual Arts in Manhattan.
 There he recieved his Bachelor of Fine Arts degree in photography back in 2001.
 He began to shoot commercial assingments early on during his second year in school and things have taken off from there.
-These days Stewart finds himself living in Brooklyn with his wonderful wife Suzanne and little dog Sonya.
+These days Stewart finds himself living in New Jersey with his wife and Two boys.
 His love has always been portraiture, but it's only a small portion of what has intrigued him about photography.
 The many personal projects he is always working on, mostly about his travels or life, always keeps him busy inbetween assignments.